A resource for exploring the meaningful and the sacred

-Signposts is set of 48 cards for building meaningful conversations about spirituality, connectedness, faith and transformation, while recognising and celebrating the diverse ways in which people express their innermost beliefs.
+Signposts is a set of 48 cards that invite users into meaningful conversations about spirituality, connectedness, faith and transformation while recognising and celebrating the diverse ways people express their beliefs.

-This captivating set of cards is an ideal resource for chaplains, psychologists, spirtual counsellors, creative therapists and social workers.
-Signposts is also perfect for families looking for a gentle way to open discussions about values and beliefs with children and young people.
+This captivating set of cards is an ideal resource for chaplains, psychologists, spiritual counsellors, creative therapists and social workers.
+Signposts is also perfect for families looking for a gentle way to discuss values and beliefs with children and young people.

 Stories and Reviews

 I love the Signpost cards and have used them extensively in work with young people and in training in Wales, UK.
 Recently I used the cards as part of our pan-Wales training on ‘Hidden’ (an education resource on sexual exploitation) for the Welsh Government.
 I have had so many positive comments about the cards, and many people have asked where the cards have come from.
 Fantastic resource for use within ethnic minority communities, with young people and professionals.
 Many thanks!

 I regularly use Innovative Resources’ card sets to work with grieving clients.
 Symbols has been a particularly useful and gentle way to create conversations about the grieving process.

 Recently I tried the Signposts cards in a similar situation.
 I’ve had them for quite some time but never really thought of using them in a grief and loss setting.
 How wrong I was.
 Signposts has proved to be a valuable tool for recognising and talking about the different stages of grief, the learning and wisdom that can result from grief, but also the realisation that all of us live with grief and create our own meaning from it.

 A truly beautiful and life-affirming resource.